AleksK1NG/Kotlin-Spring-Postgres-Redis-Microservice/README.md

-### Kotlin Spring WebFlux, R2DBC and Redisson microservice 👋✨💫
+### Kotlin, Spring WebFlux, R2DBC and Redisson microservice 👋✨💫

 #### 👨‍💻 Full list what has been used:
 [Spring](https://spring.io/) Spring web framework <br/>